kylln20/WRO_FE_2023-24/README.md

 Engineering Documentation
 ======

-This repository details Team <>’s building and programming process in our second participating year of the <mark>2024 WRO Future Engineers Competition</mark>
+> This repository details Team <>’s building and programming process in our second participating year of the 2024 WRO Future Engineers Competition.